mercurius-js/mercurius/docs/hooks.md

 It is pretty easy to understand where each hook is executed by looking at the [lifecycle page](lifecycle.md).<br>

-There are four different hooks that you can use in GraphQL Request *(in order of execution)*:
+There are five different hooks that you can use in a GraphQL Request *(in order of execution)*:

 When registering hooks, you must wait for Mercurius to be registered in Fastify.